aslinedvinsson/Gender-inequality-quiz/README.md

 ![alt-text](documentation/wireframe_mobile.png)

 ### Fonts
 Poppins is a sans-serif typeface with a geometric design.
 It's open-source and is characterized by the Indian Type Foundry as an "internationalist interpretation of the geometric sans-serif style."
 You can access Poppins for free on Google Fonts.
 Poppins conveys a sense of modernity and seriousness, aligning well with the theme of the quiz.

-The fallback font is san-serif xxxxx
+The fallback font is san-serif.

 ### Colors
 The quiz, focusing on a serious theme of gender inequality, employs a subdued color palette of white and gray to convey neutrality.
 This approach avoids vibrant and colorful elements that might suggest happiness or joy.